Cohomological invariants of the stack of hyperelliptic curves of odd genus: Introduction

 \subsection{Acknowledgements}

 I wish to thank my advisor Angelo Vistoli for his constant support during this work and for introducing me to this subject.
-Also, I'm indebted with Roberto Pirisi, for his patience in answering my questions: I think that the relevance of his ideas can be easily detected all along the paper.
+I am also indebted with Roberto Pirisi, for his patience in answering my questions: I think that the relevance of his ideas can be easily detected all along the paper.
+Finally, I wish to thank the anonymous referees for their careful reading and precious suggestions, which much improved the quality of the exposition.